 Based on the examination of every part of the previous assessment, a list of identified key uncertainties is compiled.
 Both uncertainties associated with the assessment inputs (e.g. data, estimates, other evidence) and uncertainties related to the methodologies (e.g. statistical methods, calculations or models, reasoning, expert judgement) applied to the scientific assessment are considered.
 In addition, uncertainties are assessed as standard or non-standard.
-Standard uncertainties are considered explicitly or implicitly addressed by the provisions of a standardised procedure or standardised assessment element.
-Normally, standard uncertainties do not need to be re-evaluated in each assessment that follows the defined standard procedure because they should have been assessed when the standard procedure was established.
-If this is not the case, the uncertainty is a non-standard uncertainty.
+Standard uncertainties are considered explicitly or implicitly addressed by the provisions of a standardised procedure or standardised assessment that follows the defined standard procedure because they should have been assessed when the standard uncertainty.
 As they are not addressed by any standardised assessment procedures, the identified non-standard uncertainties must be analysed in a case-specific way.
 This is done in the subsequent steps of the uncertainty analysis.
 Table 37 summarises the identified uncertainties.